yvelikova/axway-open-docs/content/en/docs/apim_howto_guides/apigw_mqclient_tlssetup.md

     "linkTitle": "Configure API Gateway for IBM MQ Server TLS", "weight": "10",
     "date": "2020-05-11",
-    "description": "How to configure API Gateway to securely connect via TLS to an IBM MQ server and keep up with changes by IBM on the server side.
-How to configure TLS communication on API Gateway for different IBM MQ server versions."
+    "description": "Describes how to configure API Gateway to securely connect using TLS to an IBM MQ server and keep up with changes by IBM on the server side, including how to configure TLS communication on API Gateway for different IBM MQ server versions."
 }

 ## Integration with IBM MQ